UsmonovaZulfiya/Meraki_JSE/README.md

 1. When you find a pet you're interested in, click on the "Adopt Me" or "Apply for Adoption" button on the pet's profile.
-1. Complete the adoption application form, providing necessary details as requested.
+1. Complete the adoption application form, providing the necessary details as requested.
-1. Submit the application.
+1. Submit the request.

 ### Contacting Shelters/Organizations:

-1. Use provided contact information to get in touch with the shelter/rescue organization.
+1. Use the provided contact information to get in touch with the shelter/rescue organization.
 1. Communicate inquiries or express interest in a specific pet.

 ## 4. User Profile Management

 ### Saving Favorites:

-1. While browsing pets, click on the "Add to Favorites" or similar button on desired pet profiles.
+1. When browsing pets, click the "Add to Favorites" or similar button on desired pet profiles.
 1. View saved favorites in your user profile section.

 ### Tracking Applications: